 Implant-supported dentures can be a lifetime solution for stabilizing your dentures and preventing bone shrinkage.
 But be cautious about searching for a bargain.
 If shortcuts are taken or cheap fixtures are used to save money, serious mistakes can occur.
 Incorrectly placed implants can result in serious issues including:

 - Loose implants that need to be replaced

-Any money you initially saved can be lost in the time and expense required to remove and replace faulty implants.
+Any money you initially saved can be lost and extra time and expense required to remove and replace faulty implants.

-Dr. Cheek and Dr. Chandler work closely with specialists who perform implant surgery.
+Our dentists work closely with specialists who perform implant surgery.
 Either a periodontist or an oral surgeon will thoroughly review your medical and dental history to ensure you’re a candidate for this treatment and to ensure proper planning and precise implant placement.
-Dr. Cheek or Dr. Chandler will provide you with high-quality cosmetic dentures that look natural.
+We will provide you with high-quality cosmetic dentures that look natural.
 After the implants fuse with your bone, the dentures will be secured to them.

-If you’re interested in knowing if you’re a candidate for implant overdentures, contact our office to schedule a complimentary consultation.
+If you’re interested in knowing if you’re a candidate for implant-supported dentures, contact our office to schedule a complimentary consultation.
 Call us or complete our Request an Appointment form.